-Everyone loves a good drinking game; it livens up parties, creates tons of hilarious memories, and makes drinking at home much less boring.
-We all probably played our fair share of drinking games at college parties — classics like King’s Cup or random games where the group made up the rules and challenges just for a bit of fun, with many of the most popular games doubling as card games, because who didn’t have a deck of cards hanging around their dorm?
-With our normal out-of-the-house activities and hobbies temporarily on hold, maybe now is the time to revisit those classics for a break from the monotony or to give a new game a try.
+Everyone loves a good drinking game, so while we’re all stuck at home, why not revisit those old college memories of playing King’s Cup or learn a new game by gathering (safely) with those in your bubble to play a drinking card game or two?
 With a bit of ingenuity, some of these games could even be played virtually (like designating a dealer in each house to make sure all the cards line up and are the same).
-Whether playing on Zoom or with your friends and roommates that you’re sheltering in place with, these are the best drinking card games to try!
+Whether playing on Zoom or with your friends and roommates that you’re sheltering in place with, these are the best drinking card games for 2021!

-Is there any better drinking game than Kings or King’s Cup?
-This popular game was a mainstay of college parties, especially with large groups, and always makes for a fun and entertaining time, but if it’s been a while since you played, here’s a refresher.
-To play, you’ll need a deck of cards, a cup, and your booze of choice.
+Kings Cup is, quite literally, the king of the drinking games.
+This popular card game is a mainstay of college parties, especially with large groups, and always makes for a fun and entertaining time.
+But if it’s been a while since you last played, here’s a refresher.
+To start, you’ll need a deck of cards, a cup, and your booze of choice.
 The players sit in a circle with the cup in the middle, taking turns picking a card from a shuffled pack.
 Each card has a designated action the player(s) must complete.
-Here’s the rundown of the actions for each card (note that there are usually more than one option for what the cards signify, so you may be used to a slightly different version):
+Here’s the rundown of the actions for each card (note that there is usually more than one option for what the cards signify, so you may be used to a slightly different version):

 - Ace = Waterfalls.
 Starting with the person who drew the card, everyone starts drinking as the person to their left starting drinking, creating a “waterfall” effect around the table, and they can’t stop until the person on the left stops.

 - Two = You.
 The person who drew the card chooses someone else to drink.